CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> bridge domain \<domain-id\>

-Bridge domain on this interface
+Configures the bridge domains on this interface.

 ### Usage